 Professor Casey was the Clinical Lead for the All-Island Congenital Heart Disease Network in the years 2016-2022 and was central to the development of this unique and innovative development in Healthcare.

 In September 2021 he was appointed as Clinical Professor in Paediatric Cardiology in Ulster and Queen’s University, Belfast.
 He now directs the congenital heart disease research program across both universities.
-He is internationally recognised as a researcher in congenital heart disease, particularly in the areas of long-term neurodevelopmental outcomes, exercise participation and quality of life for those treated in childhood.
+He is internationally recognized as a researcher in congenital heart disease, particularly in the areas of long-term neurodevelopmental outcomes, exercise participation and quality of life for those treated in childhood.
 In particular, he has been a key figure in guiding the Neurodevelopmental Working Group of the Association for European Paediatric Cardiology.

 In January 2023 he was awarded an OBE for his services to Healthcare in Northern Ireland.
 In October 2023 he was awarded Honorary Fellowship of the Irish Cardiac Society and in May 2024 he was awarded Honorary Lifetime membership of the Association for European Paediatric Cardiology, for his contribution to Paediatric Cardiology in Europe.